Nominations for two Trustees on the Ngāti Koata Trust closed at 12 noon on Friday 28 July 2017. The

 For more information contact the office – Email: firstname.lastname@example.org, Phone: 03 548 1639.

-If you want to contribute to Ngāti Koata’s exciting future and growth – apply now!
+If you want to contribute to Ngāti Koata’s exciting future and growth – click here to apply!

 Following consultations last year, there are a number of amendments to be made to the Deeds of both the Ngāti Koata Trust and Te Pātaka a Ngāti Koata Trust.
 There are three Proposed Amendments that we will be voting on at the September Annual General Meeting, and two issues for Discussion.